Contact Camelback Wealth Consultants

 October 2019 Market Update

-In this month’s recap: The Fed cuts interest rates, the price of oil spikes, and trade negotiations between the U.S. and China are rescheduled.
+In this month’s recap: The Fed cuts interest rates, the price of oil spikes, & trade negotiations between the U.S. & China are rescheduled.

 THE MONTH IN BRIEF

-September brought an economic event that was widely expected: a quarter-point cut in short-term interest rates by the Federal Reserve.
+September brought an economic event that was widely expected: a 1/4 point cut in short-term interest rates by the Federal Reserve.
 It also brought an attack on two of the world’s largest oil fields that threatened to dent global crude output.
-A resumption of U.S.-China trade talks was scheduled for October, and White House officials decided to delay some planned tariff increases.
-Clear signals of an economic slowdown emerged from both the eurozone and China; some of the key U.S. economic indicators looked much better by comparison.
-While all these events transpired, the S&P 500 gained 1.72% for the month.1
+A resumption of U.S.-China trade talks was scheduled for Oct., and White House officials decided to delay some planned tariff increases.

 September 2019 Economic Update